WA9ONY/Pico-RP2040/README2.md

 <img width="600" height="298" src="/Images/Resistors600.png">
 </p>

-The above first four 1 Mohom resistors are 1% tolerance as indicated by the bottom brown rind.
-The far right 5 W resistor is 5% tolerance.
+The above first four 1 MOhom resistors are 1% tolerance as indicated by the bottom brown band.
+The far right 5 W resistor is 5% tolerance bottom gold band.

 <p align="center">
 <img width="600" height="277" src="/Images/Fluke8505A600.png">
 </p>

-The above image is a Fluke 8505A DMM measuring (4-wire measurement) a 1 Mohm 1% tolerance resistor.
+The above image is a Fluke 8505A DMM 4-wire Ohms measurement a 1 MOhm 1% tolerance resistor.
 1 Mohm 1% tolerance is +/- 10 kOhms.
 The measurement is 998,860 Ohms.
 This is 1.14 kOhms low from 1 MOhms.
 The tolerance of this resistor is - 0.114% which is much better than 1%.